uport-project/uport-connect/docs/guides/usage.md

 const requestToken = `eyJ0eXAiOiJKV1QiLCJhbGciOiJ....`
 const reqID = 'myRequestID'

-// Opens request URL whihc will prompt to open the uPort mobile client, by default the request tells the uPort client to return to this window URL after handling the request connect.request(requestToken, reqId)
+// Opens request URL which will prompt to open the uPort mobile client,
+// by default the request tells the uPort client to return to this window URL after handling the request connect.request(requestToken, reqId)

-// When the response returns to the window with this code, this promise will resolve with a response connect.onResponse(reqId).then(res => {
+// When the response returns to the window with this code,
+// this promise will resolve with a response connect.onResponse(reqId).then(res => {
   // Now handle specific to your use case
 })